godotengine/godot-docs/tutorials/physics/large_world_coordinates.rst

 will decrease.

-This loss of precision can result in objects appearing to "vibrate" when far away from the world origin, as the model's vertices will be snapping to the nearest value that can be represented in a floating-point number.
+This loss of precision can result in objects appearing to "vibrate" when far away from the world origin, as the model's position will snap to the nearest value that can be represented in a floating-point number.
 This can also result in physics glitches that only occur when the player is far from the world origin.